10 Best HVAC Companies in Kenmore, NY

 Check Credentials

-There is no state-level HVAC licensing in New York; however, many cities and municipalities have their own requirements, so be sure to check with your local government.
-For example, in some cases, a technician may need an Oil Burning Equipment Installer or High Pressure Boiler Operating Engineer license from the NYC Department of Buildings, or a Certificate of Qualification for Refrigerating System Operating Engineer from the Fire Department of New York.
-Always check a company's reviews and complaints with organizations such as the Better Business Bureau (BBB), Google Reviews, and Yelp.
-Look for a a company with positive reviews and a history of good customer service.
+There is no state-level HVAC licensing in New York.
+However, there may be local requirements, so be sure to check with your city or municipal government.
+For example, in some cases, a technician may need a High Pressure Boiler Operating Engineer or Oil Burning Equipment Installer license from the NYC Department of Buildings, or a Certificate of Qualification for Refrigerating System Operating Engineer from the Fire Department of New York.
+You should also check a provider's reviews and complaints with organizations such as Yelp, the Better Business Bureau (BBB), and Google Reviews.
+You want to hire a company with positive reviews and a history of good customer service.

 Understand Work Details

-It’s important to know what the work process will look like.
-For HVAC repairs, the company should explain the exact parts that need replacement and why.
-Get confirmation that your technician will clean and test your system afterward to ensure proper functioning.
-When replacing your HVAC, request that the installation company describe the new brand, features, energy efficiency, estimated installation time, and model.
+Make sure you understand the details of your project before it begins.
+If HVAC repairs are required, have your provider list which parts require replacement and why.
+Get confirmation that your technician will clean and test the system after the repair to verify that everything works.
+When replacing your HVAC, request that the installation company describe the new estimated installation time, energy efficiency, features, model, and brand.
 Before work starts, ask how your provider plans to accurately size the unit for your home and how much it will cost.

 Compare Warranties